 However, all crimes are defensible — including methamphetamine charges.
 Retaining an experienced, knowledgeable methamphetamine lawyer can make it easier to prevent meth charges from putting a halt to your forward progress in life.
 At Billam & Henderson, LLC Attorneys at Law, our lawyers are devoted to helping people understand what complex drug laws mean and how they can exercise their rights to a fair trial.
-As part of the Olathe community, we truly care about minimizing the adverse impacts our legal system can have on the accused.
+As part of the Olathe and Overland Park community, we truly care about minimizing the adverse impacts our legal system can have on the accused.

 Facing Methamphetamine Charges In Kansas

 The federal and state criminal justice systems regard methamphetamine offenses so seriously that prosecutors may push harder for higher bonds, convictions and harsh sentencing.
 Plus, mandatory sentencing guidelines limit the discretion judges have in sentencing matters.
 Manufacturing and distribution sentences may include:

 - Up t0 42 months in prison and a fine of up to $100,000 for possession of methamphetamine as a level 5 drug felony

 - Up to 51 months in prison and a fine up to $300,000 for distributing less than 1 gram of methamphetamine as a level 4 drug felony